Christophe Zakhia El-Kassis: Diplomatic career

 On 24 November 2018 Pope Francis appointed him as Titular Archbishop of Rusellae and named him Apostolic Nuncio to Pakistan.
 He received his episcopal consecration in St. Peter Basilica on 19 January 2019 from Cardinal Pietro Parolin as Principal Consecrator, who was accompanied by Cardinal Dominique Mamberti and Archbishop Paul Youssef Matar.

 On 3 January 2023, Pope Francis appointed him as the Apostolic Nuncio to the United Arab Emirates.
-He is to be the first nuncio who will be a resident in the Nunciature in Abu Dhabi which was opened in February 2022.
+He is the first nuncio who became a resident in the Nunciature in Abu Dhabi which was opened in February 2022.